Bruno Kneubühler

 Bruno Kneubühler (born 3 December 1946) is a Swiss former professional Grand Prix motorcycle road racer.
+He competed in the Grand Prix motorcycle racing world championships from 1972 to 1989.
 During his career, he competed in every Grand Prix class from 50 cc to 500cc.

+Motorcycle racing career

 In his first Grand Prix season in 1972, Kneubühler finished the 500cc season in third place behind the dominant MV Agusta factory racing team of Giacomo Agostini and Alberto Pagani.
 He also won the season-ending 350cc Spanish Grand Prix held on the Montjuich street circuit, finishing ahead of Renzo Pasolini and János Drapál.

-A year later, he showed his versatility at the 1973 Spanish Grand Prix by scoring second-place finishes in the 50cc, 250cc and 500cc classes.
+A year later, Kneubühler showed his versatility at the 1973 Spanish Grand Prix by scoring second-place finishes in the 50cc, 250cc and 500cc classes.
 At the 1974 250cc Dutch TT, he scored a second-place finish ahead of third-place finisher and future three-time world champion Kenny Roberts in the American rider's first Grand Prix race.
 He had his best year in 1983 when he won two Grand Prix races and finished second to Angel Nieto in the 125cc class.

-While he never won a championship, he finished in second place three times, winning 5 Grand Prix races and scoring 33 podium results.
+While he never won a championship, Kneubühler finished in second place three times, winning 5 Grand Prix races and scoring 33 podium results.
 He retired in 1989 at the age of 43.
 His lengthy Grand Prix career saw him compete against many champions from Giacomo Agostini to Mick Doohan.
-Kneubühler is now back in Classic racing with a Yamaha TZ 350 participating in the International Classic Grand Prix series in races such as 24 Hours of Le Mans.
+Kneubühler is now back in Classic racing with a Yamaha TZ 350, participating in the International Classic Grand Prix series in races such as 24 Hours of Le Mans.